 The "ideal" shoe type for each person is going to be varied as it's based on the mechanics of the feet.
 Fuhrman notes that factors that go into shoe shopping include a person’s individual foot structure, types of activities that will be engaged in a majority of the time while wearing them, gait pattern and other foot issues.

-- You can stretch your foot by simply rolling a tennis ball or lacrosse ball on the sole to bring relief to any muscle tension.
+- Simply roll a tennis ball or lacrosse ball on the sole to bring relief to any muscle tension.

-- In addition, you can flex your foot up against a wall or vertical surface.
+- Flex your foot up against a wall or vertical surface.

-- You can also kneel on the ground and position your arms forward for a deep stretch.
+- Kneel on the ground and position your arms forward for a deep stretch.